aspose-diagram/Aspose.Diagram-Documentation/german/net/plugins/aspose-diagram-net-for-vsto/_index.de.md

 - Merkmale
 - Anstrengungen erforderlich, um die Bibliothek zu benutzen

-Wenn Sie ein .NET-Entwickler sind, der nach einer schnelleren, einfachen und leichten Dateiformatbibliothek zum Verarbeiten von Dateien sucht, müssen Sie möglicherweise VSTO (Visual Studio-Tool für Office) mit Aspose vergleichen.
-In diesem Fall hilft Ihnen dieses Projekt beim Vergleichen von Funktionen und Code in beiden Bibliotheken.
+If you are a .NET developer looking for faster,easy and light-weight file format library to process files, you may need to compare VSTO(Visual Studio tool for Office) with Aspose.
+In this case, this project will help you to compare features and code in both libraries.
 ## **Systemanforderungen und unterstützte Plattformen**
 ### **System Anforderungen**
-Mindestens eine der folgenden Editionen von Visual Studio-Tools für Office:
+One or more of the following editions of Visual Studio Tools for Office:

-- Microsoft Visual Studio 2005-Tools für das Microsoft Office-System
+- Microsoft Visual Studio 2005 Tools for the Microsoft Office System
-- Microsoft Visual Studio 2005 Tools für das 2007 Microsoft Office System
+- Microsoft Visual Studio 2005 Tools for the 2007 Microsoft Office System
 - Visual Studio 2008 Professional Edition
-- Visual Studio 2008 Team Suite-Edition
+- Visual Studio 2008 Team Suite Edition
 - Eine Version von Microsoft Office:
 - Microsoft Office Professional 2003 SP1
 - 2007 Microsoft Office System